jaysw/ipydb/README.md

 Connecting to Databases
 -----------------------
 There are two ways to connect to a database with ipydb.
-Directly via a connection url, using the `connect_url` magic fucntion, or, using a connection 'nickname' with the `connect` magic function.
+Directly via a connection url, using the `connect_url` magic function, or, using a connection 'nickname' with the `connect` magic function.

 ###1\.
 Using `connect_url`